nebs-dev/-btc_blockchain_explorer_frontend/README.md

    npm install
 ```

+4. Configure the environment variables:

+Create a new .env file based on the provided .env.example.
+Update the environment variables in the .env file according to your configuration.

-4. Start the development server:
+5. Start the development server:

 ```bash
    npm run dev
 ```

-5. The frontend app should now be running on `http://localhost:5173/`.
+6. The frontend app should now be running on `http://localhost:5173/`.

 ## Available Scripts